darshil929/LegalDoc-Translate-Query-Assistant/README.md

 **LegalDoc-Translate-Query-Assistant** is a powerful AI-driven legal document processing tool designed to:

 - Translate legal case PDFs in any language to English.
-- Store translated content as embeddings in Pinecone.
+- Store translated content as embeddings in Weaviate.
 - Provide a **RAG-based LLM assistant** to answer legal queries using Groq's LLM.

 The application consists of: